RustyStriker/bevy_physimple/README.md

 Bevy_physimple is a collision detection(and solver) plugin for the bevy game engine.

-## WARNING

-Beware of breaking changes with each update for now, as I am trying to make stuff work better by adding/removing stuff

 ## Why?

 Because I love physics and I love programming, so what is better?
 Physics programming!